edu2andrade/edu2andrade/README.md

 <br>

-I spent a lifetime connected to sports, from volleyball (as a player and coach) to Personal Training which was the last profession before starting this adventure through new technologies, that has always been a passion!
+My name is Eduardo Andrade and I'm a Web Developer.
+I spent a lifetime connected to sports, from volleyball to Personal Training, which was my last profession before restarting this adventure through new technologies.

-From games to failed attempts at Computer Engineering (yes, I've been there 2 times :D), computers and consoles have always been present in my life.

-Web Development began because I was developing websites with WordPress + Elementor and… Do you know that feeling when you need to go deeper?
-That’s it.
-I feel that I need to understand more and write my own code, and that's how I’m on this journey now… and I love it!

-My initial focus was to learn HTML, CSS and Javascript, so the transition to React, NextJS and Typescript were natural.
-So, today I’m currently specialising even more in these technologies to be able to solve increasingly complex problems.

-Currently, I work with scientific research in the field of health and sports, and parallel to this, study React, React Native and Node.
+Currently I work as a Freelancer bringing projects to life with Figma, React, NextJS and Node for the web, and React Native for mobile apps.
+I'm always studying and specialising in these technologies to deliver the best results.

 <div align="center">
   <img align="center" alt="HTML" title="HTML 5" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg">